 - Purple uses a hyper-elastic polymer gel in the comfort layer, while Amerisleep uses memory foam

-- Purple has just one mattress, while Amerisleep has a line of 5 mattresses
+- Purple has just one mattress, while Amerisleep has a line of 5 mattresses built for different types of sleepers.

 - Purple’s top layer is instantaneously responsive, while Amerisleep’s memory foam takes a few seconds to return to form